filrg/pcprep/USAGE.md

 ### Set pre-process action Option
 #### `--pre-process=ACTION`

 Set the pre-process action of the program (ACTION can be either TILE, MERGE, or NONE, default is NONE).
-If the input are file path to point cloud tiles, ACTION can only be MERGE or NONE.
+If the input is a path to point cloud tiles, ACTION can only be MERGE or NONE.
   - `TILE`: Tile the point cloud into multiple tiles before performing any process/status.
   - `MERGE`: Merge the point cloud tiles into one point cloud before performing any process/status.
   - `NONE`: Do nothing to the point cloud (tiles) before performing any process/status.